SurajSSingh/Site/content/blog/better_sieve/part-1.md

 #### Analysis
 With this second attempt finished, I have done slightly better than my attempt 1.
-Now, it fails at 1573 (11^2 * 13).
+Now, it fails at $1573$ ($11^2 * 13$).
+Also, the assertion now fails at $61$, where the result should be $4087$ ($61*67$), but is actually $4093$ (which is surprisingly prime).

-I think I see the problem being just that I don't use the square as another thing to multiply the helper primes by, but this illustrates a more fundamental issue: I have no idea how the pattern is calculated.
+I think I see the problem being just that I don't use the square as another thing to multiply the helper primes by, which should be an easy patch.
+But this demonstrates a more fundamental issue: I have no idea how the pattern is calculated.
 While the idea to pre-process the range did help remove certain steps of the calculations and adding more helping primes helped increase the pattern sequence, neither did much for finding the actual pattern.

 The big thing here is that I need to figure out how the pattern is derived.
 Currently, I get it by making a copy of the range and assuming the repetition happens.
-However, that might not be the case, so it might be time to look into the underlying math of this problem.
+However, that might not be the case, so it might be time to look into the underlying mathematics of this problem.

 ## Conclusion

 So based on these results, did I succeed?
-While I didn't get to the result of actually getting the generator working, this did provide some good insight into how I might approach future attempts.
+While I didn't get to the result of actually getting the generator working, this did provide some helpful insight into how I might approach future attempts.
 Namely, I am going to need to figure out how best to find the pattern for any given prime and how much information is needed to accomplish that task.

 In the next post, I will take a step back and try to review some of the mathematical ideas present for this problem and review other kinds of solutions related to the Sieve of Eratosthenes.

 ## Footnotes
-[^remaining-composite-multiples-note]: One might try to see if the third composite number would always be the current prime times the second next prime (which could give even more primes to help).
-The smallest counterexample is $5$: $5 * 11 = 55$ but $7^2 = 49$.
+[^remaining-composite-multiples-note]: Possibly as an extension of this idea, one might try to see if the third composite number would always be the current prime times the second next prime (which could give even more primes to help).
+Unfortunately, that is note the case.
+The smallest counterexample for my created range is $5$: $5 * 11 = 55$ but $7^2 = 49$.